 Castell Henllys Iron Age Village is located on a spur of land overlooking the valley of a small river.

-Visitors gain access to this reconstructed fort after buying their tickets in the Visitor Centre, which is located below the fort.
+Visitors gain access to this reconstructed village after buying their tickets in the Visitor Centre, which is located below the village.